 Recipe: Slow Cooker Steak Chili

 To Freeze: Add stew beef, tomatoes, beans, onion, and spices to baggie or container.
 Seal and freeze in fridge freezer up to 6 months, or in deep freezer up to 12 months.
 Thaw and slow cook as directed, and then add preferred toppings.

 Benefits of Freezer Meals

 As you can see, there are so many benefits to prepping freezer meals.
 Talk about getting organized (and saving time and money)!
-I have tried Once a Month Meals myself and know how much time it can save.
 With just a little prep work and one solid day of cooking, you can be set for weeks.
 Have you tried freezer cooking yet?